Western-SPRINT/SurfNIRS/docs/README.md

 ![](logo.png)
 # fNIRS 2024 - SurfNIRS: Surf Your fNIRS Data with Ease!
 Hello SurfIR!
-Welcome to SurfNIRS, an **all-in-one data surfer for NIRS data**.
+Welcome to SurfNIRS, the **all-in-one data surfer for NIRS data**.

 This project is currently under active development.
 Feedback and feature suggestions are welcome!